 - 1. Institutional protocol will determine the positions or projections used for each procedure. - 2.
 Demonstration of competence includes requisition evaluation, patient assessment, room preparation, patient management, equipment operation, technique selection, positioning skills, radiation safety, image processing, and image evaluation. - 3.
 The minimum number of successfully completed competencies that must be graded by the Clinical Instructor (as opposed to Preceptors or staff) is proportional to the amount of time that the instructor is available in the clinical education setting.
 The specific number will be identified during the course orientation. - 4.
 Clinical Instructors will evaluate students twice during each semester.
 After completion of the evaluation form, a counseling session will be held and the student will sign the form indicating that the counseling was accomplished.
 An evaluation of 74 or below results in counseling by the instructor using the ACRT Form #2 Student Counseling Form.
+Two consecutive evaluations of 74 or below results in initial counseling by the instructor using the ACRT Form #2 Student Counseling by the instructor using the ACRT Form #2 Student Counseling by the instructor using the ACRT Form #2 Student Counseling Form.
 Two consecutive evaluations of 74 or below results in initial counseling by the instructor using the ACRT Form #2 Student Counseling Form, followed by a conference with the Clinical Instructor and Clinical Coordinator.
 If warranted, the student may be referred to the Program Director for further counseling. - 5.
 Additional counseling periods may be scheduled by the instructor as deemed necessary. - 6.
 All repeat radiographic examinations must be performed in the presence of a qualified radiographer and initialed in the ARRT clinical exam log book.
 Each documented occurrence of repeating an examination without a qualified radiographer present will be reflected on the Clinical Instructor Evaluation and may result in daily dismissal from the clinical education setting.
 The Clinical Log book is used to document any repeat exams and must have the supervising technologist's initials noted by the "R" designated for repeat exams.